Relafen Side Effects

 Generic Name: nabumetone

-Note: This document contains side effect information about nabumetone.
-Some of the dosage forms listed on this page may not apply to the brand name Relafen.
+Note: This page contains side effects data for the generic drug nabumetone.
+It is possible that some of the dosage forms included below may not apply to the brand name Relafen.

 For the Consumer